ggxchain/ggxnode/README.md

 ### 3.2 Without Docker

-All required parameters for `run` command you can take from Docker example.
+All required parameters (--name, -u, -p etc.) for `run` command you can take from Docker example.

 #### Linux / MacOS